PACZone/pactus-assets/README.md

 ## Usage

 You can use this assets to show name, logo and link instead of only address on your service such as explorer and etc.
+For example you can use [this link](https://raw.githubusercontent.com/kehiy/pactus-assets/main/address.json), to get all mainnet accounts listed here with metadata.